ankowals/saf/README.md

-	(in progress) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated and expectit-core library integrated
+	(in progress) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated and expectit-core library integrated (to do) winRM support => winRm4j library integrated and winRS can be called via ExecutorCore

 	----------------------------------